Master of Fine Arts

 Pictured above: browse through our 2014 Master of Fine Arts Thesis Catalog.

 The MFA program includes 5 separate fine arts disciplines, including 2D Fine Arts (painting and printmaking), Photography, Film/Video, Studio for Interrelated Media (or SIM), and 3D Fine Arts (with separate concentrations in ceramics, fibers, glass, jewelry and metalsmithing, and sculpture).

 Admission to the MFA program is highly competitive and attracts applicants with professional portfolios who are interested in pursuing intensive study in the fine arts.
 Applicants who are accepted typically have been developing their portfolios for several years.
 The full-residency MFA program requires a full-time commitment over two years.
-For more information visit the website of MassArt's Graduate Programs.
+For more information visit our Academic Programs page.